 Your living room could play host to bugs like house flies, pavement ants, carpet beetles, and bed bugs.
 If you have a fireplace, that will be the first place to check if you notice an onslaught of unwelcome guests showing up while you’re hanging out with your family or friends.
 An old fireplace may have cracks, which will serve as an entryway for beetles and ants.
 Larger pests stink bugs, rodents, and raccoons can also make their way into your house through the chimney.
 Insects like termites could find its way into the house by hitching on the firewood.

 When vacuuming the living room, pay extra attention to the carpet.
 This could make an excellent haven for insects like carpet beetles.
 To prevent them from causing damage to your carpet and other fixtures in the living room, mix white vinegar and water and apply this to shelves, window sills, and other furniture.
 Sprinkle this mixture on the inside of the carpet as well.
+Additionally, consider having your carpets professionally cleaned regularly to ensure they remain free from pests and dirt.

 Outdoor